Azure/azure-kusto-labs/kafka-integration/confluent-cloud/4-configure-spark.md

 ## 4. Download a public dataset and curate it for use in the lab
 We will download Chicago crimes public dataset and curate it.
 Run the notebook using the "Run all" button at the top of the notebook.

-## 5. Read the Chicago crimes data in Spark and publish to Kafka as Json messabes
+## 5. Read the Chicago crimes data in Spark and publish to Kafka as Json messages

+This first image shows the call to the notebook 0-configs
 ![Spark](images/04-producer-01.png)
 <br>
 <br>